-It is now well known and widely accepted that more than the initial (pre-TC) SST is involved in TC-ocean interaction; the subsurface temperature and in some cases salinity (McPhaden et al, 2009) are also relevant.
+It is now well known and widely accepted that more than the initial (pre-TC) SST is involved in TC-ocean interaction; the subsurface temperature and in some cases salinity [25] are also relevant.
 Just exactly how ocean data should be analysed for TC-ocean interaction is still a matter of debate and ongoing research.
-The seminal work by Leipper and Volgenau [1972] gave one possible prescription --- the vertical integral of ocean temperature above the depth of the 26°C isotherm, called TCHP.
-High values of this metric (above 50 kJ cm-2) have proven very useful in identifying regions where the ocean environment is especially favorable for hurricane intensification [Lin et al., 2008].
-On the other hand, low values of TCHP are not correlated with TC intensity despite that sufficiently cool SSTs have a marked damping effect upon hurricane intensity [Monaldo et al., 1997].
-Since TCHP is zero when SSTs < 26°C it is reasonable to ask if there could be some other ocean metric that may be more suitable for cool ocean conditions and ideally for all ocean conditions.
+The seminal work by [2] gave one possible prescription --the vertical integral of ocean temperature above the depth of the 26°C isotherm, called TCHP.
+High values of this metric (above 50 kJ cm-2) have proven very useful in identifying regions where the ocean environment is especially favorable for hurricane intensification [14].
+On the other hand, low values of TCHP are not correlated with TC intensity despite that sufficiently cool SSTs have a marked damping effect Since TCHP is zero upon hurricane intensity [30]. when SSTs < 26°C it is reasonable to ask if there could be some other ocean metric that may be more suitable for cool ocean conditions and ideally for all ocean conditions.

-Another possible metric, suggested by the dominance of vertical mixing in the upper ocean heat budget [D'Asaro et al., 2007] is a vertical average of the upper ocean temperature [Price, 2009].
+Another possible metric, suggested by the dominance of vertical mixing in the upper ocean heat budget [31] is a vertical average of the upper ocean temperature [32].
 The depth of vertical averaging is assumed to be 100 m, the depth of vertical mixing caused by a mature hurricane.
 Of course, mixing does not go any deeper than the ocean bottom in shallow, continental shelf regions.
 The resulting depth-averaged temperature, T100, is an estimate of the surface mixed-layer temperature in the wake of a mature TC.
 High T100 indicates high SST during a TC passage, and similarly to TCHP, high T100 indicates an ocean region that is favorable for hurricane intensification.

 High values of T100 can be estimated under two quite different conditions.
 First, where there is a thick, warm surface layer, i.e. where the SST is high and the thermocline is comparatively deep, as in the warm, anticyclones eddies of a subtropical gyre.
 Under these conditions T100 is very similar to the TCHP.
 Second, high values of T100 are also found over shallow, warm continental shelves.
-A shelf water column is warm when the bottom temperature is warm, as occurs especially in downwelling favorable conditions.
-On the other hand, an upwelling favorable shelf may have very cold bottom waters quite close to the surface and so have very low T100.
+A shelf water column is warm when the bottom temperature is warm, as occurs especially in downwelling favorable conditions. the other hand, an upwelling favorable shelf may have very cold bottom waters quite close to the surface and so have very low T100.
 There is no lower limit built in to the cold end of the T100 domain as there is for TCHP, and so a damping effect on hurricane intensity could be within the range of T100.
-It remains to be seen from actual forecast practice [DeMaria et al., 2005; Mainelli et al., 2008] how T100 and TCHP perform when analyzed side-by-side.
+It remains to be seen from actual forecast practice [4], [6] how T100 and TCHP perform when analyzed side-by-side.
 And of course there may be a third as yet undiscovered metric that outperforms either of these.